 Bulimia is a complex eating disorder shrouded in secrecy.
 Sufferers work hard to hide their bingeing and purging behaviors from others.
-It’s only through shining a light on its pervasiveness and the potentially life-threatening consequences can we help increase awareness.

 - Standardized Mortality Ratio (SMR) for Bulimia Nervosa is 1.93 (SMR is a ratio between the observed number of deaths in an study population and the number of deaths would be expected).2